 Who is Mama Melon?

-My name is Helen Digby, I am a mother, a certified HypnoBirthing® Childbirth Educator as well as a Student Doula.
+My name is Helen Digby, I am a mother, a certified WOMBS Doula, as well as a certified HypnoBirthing® Childbirth Educator.

 I studied Microbiology at the University of the Witwatersrand, and went on to work in the food industry for a few years.
 We then decided to move from Johannesburg to Cape Town.
 Shortly after, I fell pregnant with my daughter, which is when everything changed.